-Financial Profile 2023-26
+Financial Profile 2022-25

 IO is focused on achieving operational excellence.
-IO does this by prudently managing its budget, staff, and financial risk to deliver on government priorities and scale impact while ensuring financial resiliency.
+We do so by prudently managing our budget, staff, and financial risk in order to deliver on government priorities and scale impact while ensuring financial resiliency.

 IO is self-funded as an independent agency.
-The budget reflects projects assigned to IO by the Minister of Infrastructure in Letters of Direction.
+The budget reflects projects assigned to IO by the Minister of Infrastructure and the Minister of Government and Consumer Services in Letters of Direction.